 - ChaCha20 and Poly1305 for symmetric encryption and data exchange

-The underlying principle is both simple and effective: Each participant receives a public VPN key, through which they can be identified.
+The underlying principle is both simple and effective: Each participant receives a public VPN key, through which they can be uniquely identified.
 Ed25519 is used as the protocol for public key authentication.

-WireGuard's high security and encryption standards are based off of modern crypto-algorithms.
+WireGuard's high security and encryption standards are rooted in modern crypto algorithms.
 Using "cryptokey routing", servers and clients each receive static IP addresses which are stored in the server's configuration data.
 When establishing a connection, this is compared to the public key, and only when they match, does the process continue.

 An Overview of WireGuard's Pros and Cons

-The main advantage of WireGuard is its easy usability.
+The main advantage of WireGuard is its straightforward usability.
 Apart from that, it also offers a number of other benefits:

 High-performing and stable VPN tunneling

-Solid security owing to integration of the newest cryptographic standards
+Solid security owing to integration of current cryptographic processes

 Well thought-out concept

-If you are planning to use WireGuard, you should be aware that it is an unfinished program, and somewhat under-developed, particularly in terms of functionality.
-Alongside with its numerous advantages, WireGuard also has some significant disadvantages:
+If you are planning to use WireGuard, you should be aware that it remains "under construction", particularly in terms of functionality.
+Alongside its numerous advantages, WireGuard also has some significant disadvantages: